higs4281/panda-loaders/README.md

 - County voter registration files, which are available from the Florida Division of Elections.
 - A local environment with Python3.6+ and Postgres10+ installed and running.

-If you are still using PANDA, the processes here use the PANDA API, which is slow but has advantages.
+With voter files in place, you can run the scripts with one of three arguments:
-    • It sidesteps memory issues that you can encounter in PANDA's loading GUI
+1. `prep_files`, which processes raw county files and preps them for use in PANDA or in a database.
-    • It only uses PANDA index space, rather than index space + file storage space.
+2. `load_postgres`, which will create a postgres database, load it with any prepped files it finds and indexes the database.
-    • It results in a dataset with external_id values, which makes rows editable via the API
+3. A file name for raw county voter file, such as `BAY_20190312.txt`.
+In This case, the script will just prep that file for subsequent use.

-The script works on a local directory structure and assumes the data is from the current year.
+### Local directories
-It also uses a tab-delimited file called HEADER.txt that matches the raw files, which have no headers.
+The script uses some local directories as it transforms the raw data, and it assumes data come from the current year.

 The assumed directory structure includes these folders:
 ```bash